tumashu/exwm-x/README.md

 User can customize the prefixes of \`exwmx-dmenu' with the help of \`exwmx-dmenu-prefix-setting'.

-<a id="org86260df"></a>
+<a id="org4061dd7"></a>

 ### Sendstring

+\`exwmx-sendstring' let user send a string to application, it is a simple tool but very useful, for example:

+1. Find a Unicode character then search it to with google.
+2. Input Chinese without install ibus, fcitx or other external input method, just use emacs's buildin input method, for example: chinese-pyim, chinese-py, a good emergency tools :-)
+3. Write three line emacs-lisp example and send it to github.
+4. Draw an ascii table with table.el and send it to BBC.
+5.  &#x2026;&#x2026;

-\`exwmx-sendstring' let user send a string to application, when run \`exwmx-sendstring', a buffer will be poped up to let user edit. after run command \`exwmx-sendstring-finish', the content of the buffer will be sent to the input field of current application.
+when run \`exwmx-sendstring', a buffer will be poped up to let user edit. after run command \`exwmx-sendstring-finish', the content of the buffer will be sent to the input field of current application.

 \`exwmx-sendstring-from-minibuffer' is a simple version of \`exwmx-sendstring', it use minibuffer to get input.